Pylons/pyramid/docs/narr/project.rst

-The ``use`` setting is the only setting *required* in the ``[app:MyProject]`` section unless you've changed the callable referred to by the ``egg:MyProject`` entry point to accept more arguments: other settings you add to this section are passed as keywords arguments to the callable represented by this entry point (``main`` in our ``__init__.py`` module).
+The ``use`` setting is the only setting *required* in the ``[app:MyProject]`` section unless you've changed the callable referred to by the ``egg:MyProject`` entry point to accept more arguments: other settings you add to this section are passed as keyword arguments to the callable represented by this entry point (``main`` in our ``__init__.py`` module).
 You can provide startup-time configuration parameters to your application by adding more settings to this section.